bootleq/noise/README.md

 Run with [web-ext][] after temporary build (Firefox only):

-    yarn test
+    yarn we:run
-    yarn test --profile some_firefox_profile_name
+    yarn we:run --profile some_firefox_profile_name
-    yarn test -p some_profile_name -f /path/to/your/firefox/or/alias
+    yarn we:run -p some_profile_name -f /path/to/your/firefox/or/alias

 Package a zip file: